 - Each team will have a coordinator that is responsible for organizing his or her team, submitting lineups and results, taking accurate screenshots as evidence for forfeits and other issues, and serving as a point of contact with CSL staff and other coordinators.
 Coordinators must have a Discord name (i.e. PlayerA#1234) attached to their CSL profile, since Discord is where most communcation between teams will take place.
-Beginning January 18, 2020, if a coordinator has not added a Discord name to their CSL profile and an opposing team's coordinator is not able to reach them, they will risk forfeiting their team's games at the discretion of tournament officials.
-The coordinator is also responsible for making sure all team members are eligible under the rules
+Beginning January 18, 2020, if a coordinator has not added a Discord name to their CSL profile and has not joined the CSL server, and an opposing team's coordinator is not able to reach them, they will risk forfeiting their team's games at the discretion of tournament officials.
+The coordinator is also responsible for making sure all team members are eligible under the rules.

 - A team that does not show up for a match 15 minutes after the default start time will forfeit the match.
 Players are given a 3 minute grace period in between games; any team who is not ready for the next game of a match within 3 minutes of the previous game ending auto-forfeits.

 - Procedural note: in order to claim a forfeit win, please click the “request forfeit” button on the match page ON THE CSL WEBSITE, submit your screenshot (if you have multiple, please combine them into one image) and write a brief description to explain the situation.
 An administrator will then review your request and accept or deny it.
 If your request is denied, you likely did not show the proper evidence or timestamp in your screenshot; check with the tournament admins if clarification is needed